dac6acc4f/Apollo/README.md

 - No lag , minor bugs

 Anyone can help me with Pull Request and create new request for Develop ;)

+TODO :
+- Ready ExtremeHills+ Biome (34)
+    ~*~ Temperature: 0.2

+Stone, Dirt, Spruce Trees, Oak Trees

+A variant of the regular extreme hills biome, adding larger mountains, steeper cliffs, and a moderate amount of spruce trees and scattered oak trees.